rawkode/flux/docs/SPEC.md

 Transformations that modify the group keys or values will need to regroup the tables in the output stream.
 A transformation produces side effects when it is constructed from a function that produces side effects.

-Transformations are repsented using function types.
+Transformations are represented using function types.

 ### Built-in transformations